Patolbabu131/Event-Management/README.md

 - When we add a coupon, then total numbers of coupons are generated in EventCouponAssignmentMapping, as you can see in the image
 ![image](https://github.com/Patolbabu131/Event-management-system-/assets/97328289/86ff0957-d652-4978-ae4b-a9e0759b8b05)
 # Edit
-- We can delete the coupon, but we activate or deactivate it.
+- We can delete the coupon, but we can activate or deactivate it.
 - We cannot change the total coupon count.
 ![image](https://github.com/Patolbabu131/Event-management-system-/assets/97328289/9201f5ce-f3b9-44ed-bbb7-a8213bc8a527)
 # 10. Expenses